conradakunga/BlogCode/README.md

 ## November 2025

+**22 November 2025** - [How To Flatten Aggregate Exceptions In C# & .NET](https://www.conradakunga.com/blog/how-to-flatten-aggregate-exceptions-in-c-net/) - Flatten aggregate exceptions

-**21 November 2025** - [How To Deal With Nested Exceptions In C# & .NET](https://www.conradakunga.com/blog/how-to-deal-with-nested-exceptions-in-c-net/) - Dealing with nexted exceptions
+**21 November 2025** - [How To Deal With Nested Exceptions In C# & .NET](https://www.conradakunga.com/blog/how-to-deal-with-nested-exceptions-in-c-net/) - Dealing with nested exceptions

 **20 November 2025** - [How To Deal With Aggregate Exceptions In C# & .NET](https://www.conradakunga.com/blog/how-to-deal-with-aggregate-exceptions-in-c-net/) - Dealing with aggregate exceptions